Cooolbox: History - ITD Network

-Since the beginning of 2008 ITD Network has begun the construction of an optical network in Plovdiv and Veliko Tarnovo to provide internet and telephony to users by using Fiber to the Home Direct Fiber (FTTH - Direct Fiber), or AON.
-FTTH technology is being used in Bulgaria for the first time by ITD Network to provide mass service to customers.
+In 2008, ITD Network commenced construction of an optical network in Plovdiv and Veliko Tarnovo to provide internet and telephony to users by using Fiber to the Home Direct Fiber (FTTH - Direct Fiber), or AON.
+This was the first use of FTTH technology in Bulgaria by ITD Network to provide mass service to customers.

+History - Cooolbox

 In 2008, the company started building its own network in the cities of Plovdiv and Veliko Tarnovo, which started the provision of the Cooolbox service, consisting of: Internet delivery, digital TV and telephony.

 The Cooolbox network is entirely built on the FTTH - AON technology and is the only one of its kind in Bulgaria.
-The same technology is used by the Google Internet to build its network in various US cities.
+The same technology is used by Google Internet to build its network in various US cities.

 In 2011, ITD Network completed the acquisition of Sofia Online, which ensures a strong presence in Sofia as infrastructure and customer base.

 In 2016, the company changed its name to Cooolbox, with which it ends the process of transformation from an ISP to an end-to-end Internet provider.
 At the same time, offering a full gigabit service has begun.

-In January 2022 the company added to its portfolio interactive TV with coool.tv online application compatible with smart TVs with Android TV/Google TV, Apple TV, Amazon Fire OS, Samsung (models after 2020) and LG (models after 2018).
+In January 2022, the company added to its portfolio interactive TV with the coool.tv online application, compatible with smart TVs with Android TV/Google TV, Apple TV, Amazon Fire OS, Samsung (models after 2020) and LG (models after 2018).